 These are all problems that can be prevented by using properly adjusted equipment and having and implementing a proper policy.

 However, allowing these problems to go uncorrected can easily lead to reduced productivity and increased staff absence due to injury.
-In serious cases this can (and does) lead to claims against employers.
-This is usually a double blow for the employer with loss of productivity leading up to a claim and the costs of defending or settling a claim when it is made.
+In serious cases, this can (and does) lead to claims against employers.
+This is usually a double blow for the employer with the loss of productivity leading up to a claim and the costs of defending or settling a claim when it is made.